 - Medical devices and pharmaceuticals

 - Power-generating equipment

 When a diverse economy is growing strong, it often creates a number of exciting opportunities for managers and leaders across all sectors.
 And that is definitely the case in Indianapolis.
-The management field could have an average of almost 1,500 job openings every year in everything ranging from construction to healthcare to technology.
+The management field could have an average of over 2,000 job openings every year in everything ranging from construction to healthcare to technology.
 Just take a look at the possibilities:

 7. Business and Financial Operations